Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Experiments

-We test a number of $\gamma$ in the range $(1, 1.3]$ and Fig. \ref{fig:mnist}(a) plots the subsample proportion $n_{Sub}/n$ against $\gamma$.
-Fig. \ref{fig:mnist}(c) shows the relationship between the test error (\%) and the subsampling proportion.
-Note that the rough estimate has a relatively large error rate of about 3.5\% ; this is due to the fact that it employs a simpler network structure to save computational cost.
-Nevertheless, the LUS method can achieve an error rate below 1\% using only about 15\% training data; with 30\% training data, it achieves the same error rate as that obtained by using the full training data.
+We test a number of values of $\gamma$ in the range $(1, 1.04]$ and Fig. \ref{fig:mnist}(a) plots the proportion of used data $(n_{Sub}+n_{pilot})/n$ against $\gamma$.
+Fig. \ref{fig:mnist}(c) shows the relationship between the test error (\%) and $(n_{Sub}+n_{pilot})/n$.
+Note that the rough estimate has a relatively large error rate of about 3.5\%; this is due to the fact that it employs a simpler network structure to save computational cost.
+Nevertheless, the LUS method can achieve an error rate below 1\% using only about 25\% of the training data (10\% for the pilot estimate and 15\% for LUS); with about 45\% of the training data (10\% for the pilot estimate and 35\% for LUS), it achieves the same error rate as that obtained by using the full training data.
 The LUS method consistently outperforms the US method.
-Table \ref{tb:mnist} shows the speedup of the LUS method on the MNIST dataset.
+Table \ref{tb:mnist} shows the speedup of the LUS method compared to the full-sample based estimation.